openlawteam/docs/docs/openlaw-object/README.md

 **Response**

-Returns an object containing a [`TemplateExecutionResult` object](#templateexecutionresult) and key/value pairs indicating that no error has occurred and that no templates are missing if execution is successful.
+Returns an object containing a `TemplateExecutionResult` type, which includes information about the executed template.
+The object also contains key/value pairs indicating that no error has occurred and that no templates are missing if the execution is successful.

 Example